torvalds/linux/Documentation/mm/hugetlbfs_reserv.rst

 Freeing Huge Pages
 ==================

-Huge page freeing is performed by the routine free_huge_page().
-This routine is the destructor for hugetlbfs compound pages.
-As a result, it is only passed a pointer to the page struct.
+Huge pages are freed by free_huge_folio().
+It is only passed a pointer to the folio as it is called from the generic MM code.
 When a huge page is freed, reservation accounting may need to be performed.
 This would be the case if the page was associated with a subpool that contained reserves, or the page is being freed on an error path where a global reserve count must be restored.

 The page->private field points to any subpool associated with the page.
 If the PagePrivate flag is set, it indicates the global reserve count should